Diploma-works/interprocedural_analyzer/README.md

 # JADA
 Java architecture defect analyser
-An AST and an object representation of project is build and passed to rule runner which executes all rules present on them.
+An AST and an object representation of project is built and passed to rule runner which executes all rules present on them.
 Results are exported to Exporter module.

 ### Run